OrinSingh/NYC_Babynames/README.md

 OR
 in the terminal type in: g++ main.cpp babyname.cpp babycollection.cpp command.cpp -o output

-Note: allStats.csv, sortbyGender.csv and searchbyEthnicity(Asian&PacificIslander).csv are all example files.
+Note: allStats.csv, sort_byGender.csv and search_byEthnicity(Asian&PacificIslander).csv are all example files.